SensorAnalyticsAus/remote_rtsp/README.md

 ```` fwdonlocal ````
 ````
 #!/bin/bash
+# Edit in below your actual remote LAN address (as provided by ISP).
 #After ssh vpn has been established by remote run this script here on
 #the local computer.
 sudo ip route add 192.168.0.0/24 dev ppp0